ETA (separatist group): Ideology

-Initially, ETA did not consider itself Marxist, but soon after its founding it did gain such coloration and defined itself as revolutionary socialist.
+ETA did not identify as Marxist from its inception, but soon after its founding it did gain such coloration and defined itself as a revolutionary socialist movement.
 The organization spoke of a distinctly Basque "national socialism" (socialismo nacional), a term that was used by numerous anti-colonial movements during the Cold War, as well as movements such as Peronism.
 From 1965 onwards, ETA had two distinct factions - the nationalist and socialist one, with the former subordinating class struggle to the national question, and the latter seeing the national question as subordinate to a greater class struggle.
 Early ETA also had European federalist influences thanks to the presence of Federico Krutwig, a Basque revolutionary who was a staunch Europhile and adhered to the views of Pierre-Joseph Proudhon and Menachem Begin.
 However, he left ETA in 1967 as Marxist factions became dominant.

 The main and non-negotiable demand of the party was an independent Basque state stretching from northern Spain to southern France.
-It was said to combine 'conservative nationalism with communist ideology', as it centered its doctrine on Basque independence and socioeconomic struggle against capitalism, which it expressed through a slogan of “Basques as a people of workers”.
+It was said to combine 'conservative nationalism with communist ideology', as it centered its doctrine on Basque independence and socioeconomic struggle against capitalism, which it expressed through a slogan of "Basques as a people of workers".
 ETA postulated a two-fold cause for independence, based on both respect for Basque language and culture as well as the liberation of the working class.
-It intertwined the goal for a Basque nation-state for a socialist economy which was to comprise of an equitable distribution of wealth and improved living standards for the Basque working class.
+It intertwined the goal for a Basque nation-state for a socialist economy which was to consist of an equitable distribution of wealth and improved living standards for the Basque working class.

 ETA defined itself as an anti-capitalist and anti-imperialist movement.
 Its ideology was described as a "combination of liberation theology, separatism, Catholicism and Marxism" and as "a nationalist, third-worldist organization of Marxist inclinations, with Catholic influences, especially from the Latin American inspired theology of liberation".
 The vision of Basque nationalism that ETA envisioned was "based not only on the Basque culture and language but also on the centrality of the Roman Catholic Church."
 According to Paddy Woodworth, ETA "passed through an ideological ferment, moving rapidly from Catholic social radicalism through a spectrum of anti-colonialist positions, ultimately defining itself as a Marxist-Leninist movement commited to Basque independence and socialism", and noted profound "religious overtones" in the theoretical documents of ETA.